Adam Duvall Player Props: Red Sox vs. Twins

 Adam Duvall At The Plate

-- Duvall is batting .339 with seven doubles, a triple, four home runs and five walks.
+- Duvall has seven doubles, a triple, four home runs and seven walks while hitting .323.

-- In 20.0% of his games this season, he has gone deep, and 6.1% of his trips to the plate.
+- Duvall has reached base via a hit in 11 games this year (of 16 played), and had multiple hits in five of those games.

-- Duvall has driven home a run in seven games this season (46.7%), including more than one RBI in 26.7% of his games and producing three or more of his team's runs on two occasions..
+- He has hit a long ball in three games this season (18.8%), homering in 5.6% of his trips to the dish.

-- He has scored in 53.3% of his games this season, with more than one run scored in 20.0%.
+- Duvall has an RBI in eight of 16 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.